Suggestions for Presiding at the Eucharist

 Stacks Image 52

-Developing a style for presiding at the Table of the Lord involves being aware of both the holiness of the Sacrament and its central importance for the life, mission, and ministry of the Church.
+Developing a style for presiding at Holy Communion involves being aware of both the holiness of the Sacrament and its central importance for the life, mission, and ministry of the Church.
 As the principle means of grace through which the Real Presence of Jesus is transmitted to the believer, the value of the Eucharist in the worship of the people of God cannot be exaggerated.
-Protestants often have a problem with the analogy, however if the Bible is the Word of God written in the words of human beings — and it is — then the Eucharist is the material manifestation of the Word of God "written" in the types of bread and wine.
+Protestants often have a problem with the analogy, however if the Bible contains the Word of God written in the words of human beings — and it does — then the Eucharist is the material manifestation of the Word of God "written" in the types of bread and wine.
 This means that the celebration of Holy Communion is as important as any other aspect of Christian worship, even preaching.

 Stacks Image 63